awaismemon26/BinanceRESTAPI/README.md

 ## Commands
-- **Docker run -d --rm -p 8080:8080 --name binancerestapi binancerestapi:v1** (to run docker container)
+- **Docker run -d --rm -p 8080:8080 --name binancerestapi binancerestapi:v1** (to run docker container) Have to pass API keys and Login credentials as environment variables.

 # Deploying our Container to Cloud
 After we have tested our docker containers on local enviornment, now it's time to deploy our containers on cloud. **I will be choosing Google Cloud Run Serverless Platform**